-The field GROSS COMBINATION WEIGHT RATING (GCWR) must state the value of the combination of the vehicle and the trailer.
-This information can be found in fields F.1 and O.1 on the VRC.
+The GROSS COMBINATION WEIGHT RATING (GCWR) must state the value of the combination of the vehicle and the trailer.

-There are a number of factors to consider when looking for the correct weight of your vehicle.
-If your vehicle cannot tow a trailer you cannot simply register the Gross Vehicle Weight (GVW).
+There are several factors to consider when looking for the correct weight of your vehicle.
+If your vehicle cannot tow a trailer you cannot simply register the Gross Vehicle Weight (GVW: F.1 or F.2 on the VRC).
 You must prove that your vehicle cannot tow and that the GVW is the maximum permissible weight of your vehicle, using the accepted documents.
 If you are unable to do so, you will be charged the highest rate.
 You can prove that your vehicle cannot tow by: